Costs to Society

 Europe’s Ageing Society

-When hearing loss deprives the brain of stimulation from communication or music, it can speed up cognitive decline and increase the risk of dementia by as much as 8.2%.
-This makes hearing loss the number one modifiable risk factor contributing to the condition (Livingston, 2020).
+Untreated hearing loss in adults is linked to numerous comorbidities that diminish quality of life and impose significant financial burdens on Europe’s healthcare systems.
+When hearing loss deprives the brain of stimulation from communication or music, it can accelerate cognitive decline and increase the risk of dementia by up to 8.2%, making it the leading modifiable risk factor for this condition (Livingston, 2020).

-Read More about Cognition and Hearing Loss
+Read More about Ageing and Hearing Loss

 How can Policy Makers help?